Steve-Gelman-1WorldSync/hikari-example/POSTGRES-README.md

 A simple PostgreSQL database running in a Docker container.
 The run creates a persistent volume for the data, so the database is stable from one run to the next.

+**Note**: You no longer need to start and stop the Docker container manually.
+Running the application will automatically start and stop the container.

 To run:
 ```text
 docker-compose up -d